-In recent years, a concerning trend has emerged in Nigeria as the popularity of a particular marijuana strain known as “Colorado” has skyrocketed among the country’s youth.
+In recent years, a concerning trend has emerged as the popularity of a particular marijuana strain known as “Colorado” has skyrocketed among the country’s youth.
 Referred to as “Colos” in street slang, this potent drug has been wreaking havoc on the lives of Nigeria’s young population, prompting grave concerns and calls for action.

 Colorado, originating from the United States, is notorious for its high THC (tetrahydrocannabinol) content, the psychoactive compound responsible for the euphoric and mind-altering effects of marijuana.
 Its potency has made it an attractive choice for those seeking a more intense high, giving rise to the street slang “On Colos” to describe being under its influence with videos trending on the internet of youths standing while sleeping, swimming in gutters and other injurious activities.